-You can enroll in Medicare Advantage during your IEP.
+Medicare Advantage enrollees can complete the enrollment process during your Initial Enrollment Period.
 But you can also enroll during:

 The Annual Election Period.
 This is the time in which you can change your plan or enroll in Medicare Advantage.
 Your benefits will go into effect on January 1 of the upcoming year.

 A Special Enrollment Period, which is when you can enroll in a Medicare health plan after certain qualifying life events occur, like retirement, losing employer-covered insurance, or even if you move out of your plan’s service area.

 Which is better: Original Medicare or Medicare Advantage?

 This depends on what your priorities are — if you find having a flexible network of doctors is important to you, Original Medicare could be the better option.
 Or, if you like the financial certainty of a maximum out-of-pocket and bundled care, Medicare Advantage is probably your best bet.
 It all comes down to what you want out of your healthcare and what you’d like your approach to be for Medicare costs — it’s different for everyone!

 Find the right Medicare plan with a simple conversation.

 We know Medicare can be confusing — and Kasasa Care is here to change that.
-If you’re still not certain on the plan you should choose, we’d recommend you reach out to the team we’ve partnered with at KindHealth.
-Their licensed agents are certified in all your Medicare options and are just a phone call away.
+If you’re still not certain on the plan you should choose come enrollment time, we’d recommend you reach out to the team we’ve partnered with at KindHealth.
+Their KindHealth Licensed Medicare Advisors are certified in all your Medicare options, and just a phone call away.
 The best part?
 It’s completely free.

 Talk to a KindHealth Licensed Medicare Advisor at 866-924-8896 — it’s free Medicare enrollment expertise, right at your fingertips.